SAP/PyRFC/README.md

 If you encounter an issue or have a feature request, you can create a [ticket](https://github.com/SAP/PyRFC/issues).

-Check out the SCN Forum (search for "pyrfc") and stackoverflow (use the tag "pyrfc"), to discuss code-related problems and questions.
+Check out the SCN Forum (search for "pyrfc") and stackoverflow (use the tag [pyrfc](https://stackoverflow.com/questions/tagged/pyrfc)), to discuss code-related problems and questions.

 ## License